Great Apes, Great Mates

 Travel to the Queen Elizabeth National Park and take a game drive en route to the camp

-Keep eyes peeled for elephants, lions, leopards, buffaloes, Ugandan kobs and waterbucksTake a boat cruise along the Kazinga Channel and spot pelicans, eagles and other birdlife - perhaps even a few hippos
+Keep eyes peeled for elephants, lions, leopards, buffaloes, Ugandan kobs and waterbucksTake an optional boat cruise along the Kazinga Channel and spot pelicans, eagles and other birdlife - perhaps even a few hippos

 Day 8 - Lake Bunyonyi